pspete/psPAS/docs/collections/_commands/Close-PASSession.md

 ### -UseGen1API
 Specify  to send the logoff request via the Gen1 API endpoint.

-Relevant for CyberArk versions earlier than 10.4
+Should be specified for versions earlier than 10.4

 ```yaml
 Type: SwitchParameter